Setup and Installation

 Active Local Gateway Server Computer Name (Database Connections Only) |

-Displays the computer name of the currently active local gateway server. |
+Displays the computer name of the first Local Gateway Server that connected to the Relay. |

 Bound Port at Gateway | Remote port bound to Gateway endpoint.
 Database Connection Gateways default to 20433 and should not be changed without consulting support.
 Direct Connection Gateways allow any port running on a remote host to be used.
 This port represents the well-known TCP service to expose from an on-premises host such as sFTP, which would equate to port 22. |